Passion for Dancing

 Greater Phoenix Swing Dance Club

-After almost 20 years of doing East Coast Swing and Lindy Hop, I recently decided to take up West Coast Swing.
-The Greater Phoenix Swing Dance Club is a great group, and you can find me at their dances on Sunday night at the Ambiant Dance Studio, 16597 N. 92nd Street in Scottsdale.
+After 25 years of doing East Coast Swing and Lindy Hop, I recently decided to take up West Coast Swing.
+The Greater Phoenix Swing Dance Club is a great group, and you can find me at their dances on Sunday night at the Ambiant Dance Studio, P. O. Box 97459, Phoenix, Arizona 85060.

 I love this picture!
 One of my passions is my love of animals.
-My husband and I have four rescued dogs and three feral barn cats, and I am a volunteer at Lost Our Home, an extremely well-run shelter for homeless pets.
+My husband and I have nine rescued animals: three dogs, three cats, and and three feral barn cats.
+I’ve been associated with Lost Our Home since around 2008.
+It is an extremely well-run shelter for homeless pets.

 The mission of Lost Our Home is to ensure that all pets have loving homes when families face major life challenges.
 Lost Our Home provides compassionate options when REALTORS® and the community find an abandoned pet.
 Lost Our Home’s vision is a world in which all pets have loving homes and are treated with dignity and respect.